officialarmannqureshi/vlabsolutions/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache license 2.0](LICENSE).
 Feel free to use and modify the code as per the terms of the license.